BradHacker/frc-training/README.md

 #### interrupted()

 THis method is called when the command is interrupted.
 This should cancel any actions being done by the command to prevent unintended actions.

+### subsystems/ExampleSubSystem.java

+This is a subsystem.
+These are direct interfaces with the outputs of your robot.
+For example, you would have a `DriveTrain` subsystem that directly controls your motors.

+#### initDefaultCommand()

+This should contain a call to `setDefaultCommand(...)` that contains a command which will be called periodically throughout operation.
+Going with the `DriveTrain` example, this should contain `setDefaultCommand(new Drive())`. `Drive()` would be a command that maps the joystick values to a method contained in the `DriveTrain` class.

 ## How To Continue